AnotherLaughingMan/Zer0Talk-Releases/docs/THEME-EDITOR-USER-GUIDE.md

 **Step 2: Customize Colors**
 1. Edit individual colors (see [Editing Colors](#editing-colors) section)
-2. Or use batch mode to modify multiple colors at once
-3. Use Recent Colors and Copy/Paste for consistency
+2. Use Recent Colors and Copy/Paste for consistency
-4. All edits are tracked in undo/redo stack
+3. All edits are tracked in undo/redo stack

 **Step 3: Optionally Edit Metadata**
 1. Click **✏️ Edit Metadata** button